Skip to content

 pip install -e .

-See the sahi pyproject.toml file for a list of dependencies.
+See the pyproject.toml for the full list of dependencies.

 from sahi import AutoDetectionModel